mlpiper/mlpiper/reflex-algos/src/main/python/mlcomp/README.md

 # README

-The `mlcomp` module is designed to process and execute 'MCenter' complex pipelines, which consists of one or more component chained together such that output of a previous component becomes the input to the next component.
+The `mlcomp` module is designed to process and execute complex pipelines, which consists of one or more component chained together such that output of a previous component becomes the input to the next component.
 Each pipeline has a particular purpose, such as to train a model or generate inferences.